panpap/mongoTrace/README.md

 mongoTrace
 ==========

-Ruby script that dispatch packet fields from a trace and stores them in a mongoDB.
+Ruby script that dispatch packet fields from a network trace and stores them in a mongoDB.

 ###Dependencies
 It needs the following gems: